GPS Repeater: Antenna and Coaxial Cable Specification

 The amplifier should be installed as near to the antenna as practically possible.

-This ensures the signal input to the amplifier is strong and clear of electrical noise before it is launched down the long coaxial link cable.
+This ensures the signal input to the amplifier is strong and noise-free before it is launched down the coaxial cable.

-Even with an inline amplifier, it is generally not practical to install cable over distances longer than about 100 meters.
+Even with an inline amplifier, it is generally not practical to install cable over distances longer than about 100 meters, especially if the cable has to be installed in ducts and risers near high voltage AC mains cables, for example.

 In which case we can use GPS-over-fibre technology to increase the distance to several kilometres, if required.